Bjeaurn/ngAir193/presentations/manageable-extendable-objects.md

 ## So classes are terrible!

 - No. They're useful, but don't abuse them.<!-- .element: class="fragment" -->
-- They're perfect for limited and specifcally scoped pieces of code<!-- .element: class="fragment" -->
+- They're perfect for limited and specifically scoped pieces of code<!-- .element: class="fragment" -->
 - Like, the creation of an object that is the minimum requirement to create a Todo.<!-- .element: class="fragment" -->
 - In simple use cases, the service that POSTs could create the object.<!-- .element: class="fragment" -->